snarrenberg/westerparse/docs/start.rst

 An Example
 ----------

+Using WesterParse directly is three-step process:

+   #.
 Compose an exercise in music notation software or on the project website.

+   #.
 Save the exercise in MusicXML format.

+   #.
 Run the line parser or voice-leading checker.

 In the case of the parser, you have the option of seeing the results displayed in musical notation.
 Otherwise you will see a text report.

-Let's say you notate Fux's well-known Dorian cantus firmus using your favorite notation software:
+Let's say you have notated Fux's well-known Dorian cantus firmus using your favorite notation software:

 .. image:: images/FuxDorian.png
    :width: 600
    :alt: Fux Dorian cF

-You can then ask WesterParse to parse the line:
+You can then ask WesterParse to parse the line.
+(The code below shows how to load the copy of Fux's melody that is included with WesterParse)

 .. code-block:: python